yyjtech/code-of-conduct/README.md

 However, we are all humans, and we know that there are times that we will not get things right.

-Help us out by sharing things you are concerned about here.
+Help us out by sharing things you are concerned about on YYJ Tech.
 You can find more information about how to do that in the [Reporting Guidelines](https://github.com/yyjtech/code-of-conduct/blob/master/reporting_guidelines.md).

+This Code of Conduct has evolved and changed over time as the community has evolved, often in response to the incidents captured in our [history](https://yyj-tech.ca/evolution/#history).
+It can continue to evolve, and if you have any requests for improvements feel free to suggest via a pull request, or a discussion in the [#meta channel](https://yyjtech.slack.com/archives/C34M16KA7).

 ## 1\.
 Purpose